kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Spawn Warps.md

 ### Unusual Default Spawns

 This is a list of all modules that have unusual default spawn locations.
-While some module's default spawns are at the usual module transition locations, these spawns are elsewhere and thus may be useful to [Default Spawn Warp](#default-spawn-warps) to.
+While some module's default spawns are at the usual module transition locations, these modules have more interesting default spawns that may make a [Default Spawn Warp](#default-spawn-warps) worthwhile.

 *Table coming soon.*